Dear Tau Alumni & Parents,

 Grand Master

-Kappa Sigma Tau Chapter
+Kappa Sigma, Tau Chapter

 John Martin, ranked among the top financial advisors in the country, was a featured alumni speaker at the Kappa Sig Lodge on October 16.
 John shared insights about financial management and his Kappa Sig brotherhood's impact on his life, stating that the bonds he created with his Tau brothers during his college years still remain strong.